GBirkel/cr2_to_dng_with_geotag/README.md

 ### About Time Zones:

 Canon 5DS Mk IV firmware prior to 1.1.2 does not embed enough EXIF info for exiftool to extract the time zone directly.
 But, it does provide an extended `-TimeZone` tag that we can read and use to construct an equivalent string ourselves.
-Newer firmware corrects this by embedding a time zone offset directly into the `-SubSecCreateDate` tag.
+Newer firmware corrects this.

 * Canon firmware 1.0.4 SubSecCreateDate tag example: "`2018:06:03 16:44:52.81`"
 * Canon firmware 1.1.2 SubSecCreateDate tag example: "`2018:06:04 00:47:16.69-07:00`"